Search the collections

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-Alternative Names: Poonah Figure, Poona Figure This clay figure of an Office Messenger was Pune, India.
+Alternative Names: Poonah Figure, Poona Figure This clay figure of a musician was made in Pune, India.
 It was exhibited at the Melbourne International Exhibition in 1880, as part of a ...From: Pune, India Images: 5

-Alternative Names: Poonah Figure, Poona Figure This clay figure of a man with a bandaged face and a shoulder bag was made in Pune in India in the latter half of the nineteenth century. ...From: Pune, India Images: 5
+Alternative Names: Poonah Figure, Poona Figure This clay figure of an above stairs house servant was made in Pune in India in the latter half of the nineteenth century.
+It was exhibite ...From: Pune, India Images: 4